Skip to main content

 • No GRE exam is required for admission to this program, but submission of transcripts and letters of recommendation is required.

 The program requires a minimum of 30 credit hours in a Master’s curriculum.
-If the student is efficient and can focus entirely on completing the degree, it can be completed in two semesters, but flexibility is available to pursue the degree over a somewhat longer period of time while working locally part-time.
-For students interested in completing a master's thesis, the program has the duration of a regular master's program (i.e., two years).
+For students focused entirely on completing the degree, it can be completed in two semesters, however flexibility is available to pursue the degree over a somewhat longer period of time for those who are working.
+For students interested in completing a master's thesis beyond the PSM requirements, application to the MS program is required toward the end of the first year (i.e., two years).
+If interested PSM students can also apply directly to the PhD program.

 The PSMEG is fundamentally a science curriculum, but course requirements differ from those in an MS program.
-A formal thesis is not required for the PSMEG program, but students are required to complete a research project.
+A formal thesis is not required for the PSMEG program, but students are required to complete a cohort project or internship that will count towards the Master’s Report (Pre-publication) (GEOS 909) or Thesis (GEOS 910).

 Cost of attendance

-The results of the research project will be presented in the form of both a written report (in the format of a scientific manuscript) and a presentation (talk or poster) in a public forum.
-Students are encouraged to bring the topic of the research project with them from industry, potentially building on work they completed on the job.
-The project is supervised by a faculty advisor and two additional research committee members.
+The results of the project will be presented in the form of both a written report and a presentation (talk or poster) in a public forum.
+Students coming from industry are encouraged to bring the topic of the research project with them, potentially building on work they completed on the job.
+Requirements for most students can be satisfied either by an project-focused internship or a cohort-specific project developed by the faculty in collaboration with industry or other sponsored research.